We know you know what to do with apostrophes (unlike most of the rest of the English-speaking world). But here’s a recap:

 - you’re is short for ‘you are’

-Remember, the only time ‘it’s’ needs an apostrophe is when you mean ‘it is’.
-So you’d say ‘It’s Lisa’s turn to make the tea’ but ‘The internet’s lost its connection again’.
+Remember, the only time ‘it’s’ needs an apostrophe is when you mean ‘it is’ or ‘it has’.
+So you’d say ‘It’s Lisa’s turn to make the tea’ and ‘It’s been forever since I had a good cup of tea’.
+But: ‘The modem’s lost its connection again’.

 Even though you’d think the possessive form of ‘its’ (eg ‘the air conditioning unit has a mind of its own’) would need an apostrophe, it doesn’t.
 Trust us.
 If you find it confusing, think of ‘ours’ (which is never ‘our’s’).